 EnFEM

-EnFEM is a general-purpose finite-element-analysis (FEA) software for simulating 2D mechanical behaviors of solid materials subjected to various loads.
-EnFEM is able to perform plane-strain, plane-stress, and axisymmetric analyses with an emphasis on solving problems in geotechnical engineering.
-EnFEM is equipped with a variety of linear and non-linear material models, boundary conditions, and element types, to provide solutions to a broad range of problems - varying from simple linear-elastic analyses, to highly non-linear, multi-stage soil-structure-interactions.
-These capabilities make EnFEM the ideal tool for geotechnical and structural applications, from simple to complex.
+EnFEM is a general-purpose finite element analysis (FEA) software for simulating the 2D mechanical behavior of solid materials under various loads.
+EnFEM offers a range of linear and nonlinear material models, boundary conditions, and element types, enabling solutions for diverse problems—from simple linear-elastic analyses to nonlinear, multi-stage soil-structure interactions.
+These capabilities make EnFEM an ideal tool for both geotechnical and structural applications.

 Gallery